Our school curriculum is designed to meet the requirements of the new National Curriculum.

 For more information on the new National Curriculum, click here.

-Across the entire school we follow the Letters and Sounds Phonics Scheme.
-If you would like to read more about the scheme and what it involves, you can take a look at the following document: Letters and Sounds
+Across the entire school we follow the Read, Write Inc scheme.
+If you would like to read more about the scheme and what it involves, you can take a look at the following link:

 If you would like to support your child at home with their phonics learning, please ask your child's teacher what phase they are currently on.